matthew-brett/mcpmark/README.md

   files for single notebook submission).
 Download some directory e.g.
   `submissions` in current directory.
 There should be one `.zip` file per student in the case of multiple notebook submissions, or one `.ipynb` file per student in case of single submissions.
+You might want to use `zip` from the command line with e.g. `unzip ~/Downloads/submissions.zip -d submissions`.
 * Download Canvas marks CSV file to this (`homework1`) directory.
 * Edit `assign_config.yaml` --- see `doc/` for an example.
 Use the `components` field to name and define components.
 Each component corresponds